Armie Hammer’s Hollywood Career Is in Freefall as Sex Scandal Explodes on Social Media

 A representative for Hammer did not respond to Variety‘s request for comment.

-Hammer receiving any sort of payment indicates that while his presence in any project would be toxic, he has not committed a cut-and-dry breach of contract.
+Hammer receiving any sort of payment indicates that while his presence in any project would be toxic, he has not committed a cut-and-dried breach of contract.

 “Most talent agreements list certain activities that are not permitted,” says Ryan Baker, a partner at the Los Angeles-based law firm Waymaker LLP, who has not worked with Hammer, but has represented talent in litigation against major Hollywood studios.
 “A party seeking to terminate a contract could argue that the talent’s image has been unexpectedly tarnished as a result of something the talent did and, as a result, the talent is no longer able to bring the same value to the project.
 I would suspect that in a time like this, there would be a way for the parties to reach a resolution.
 However, it seems more facts will come to light in this case.”

-While Hammer is guilty of having extramarital sex partners for years, according to a member of his team, those relationships were all consensual and he did not engage in any abusive behavior.
+While Hammer has had extramarital sex partners for years, according to a member of his team, those relationships were all consensual and he did not engage in any abusive behavior.

-The women, who’ve been speaking to the tabloid press and posting on social media, tell a different story.
+The women, who have been speaking to the tabloid press and posting on social media, tell a different story.

 Hammer’s situation is different than other scandals of the #MeToo era, where high-profile men saw their careers end when they were accused of predatory behavior in deeply reported newspaper or magazine stories.
-But while the full circumstances around Hammer’s allegations still haven’t come completely into focus, it’s quickly changed his image in the court of public opinion.
+But while the full circumstances around the allegations against Hammer still haven’t come completely into focus, his image in the court of public opinion has quickly changed.

 And, in an industry where movie star’s careers are built on their personal brand and public persona, the damage might have already been done.
 The words “cannibal,” “kitten” and “daddy” will forever be next to Hammer’s name in a quick Google search, and his character has been brought into question, as videos have surfaced of him allegedly snorting drugs, drinking behind the wheel and bragging about passing a drug test that was required for him to see his children in the midst of his divorce.
 While not all of the social media videos have been verified, Hammer made a statement that confirmed content surfacing on the internet was “stolen from my private Instagram,” indicating that at least some of the footage is real.